 Growing up Craig loved airbrush art, and early influences include Mark Fredrickson and Hajime Sorayama, as well as fantasy illustrators like Roger Dean and Frank Frazetta.

 These days, Craig works almost exclusively digitally, using 3D modelling to build up images that take us right inside the scene.
-Medical illustration usually involves a realistic colour palette, but Craig pushes the boundaries, using saturation to focus the viewer’s attention.
+Medical illustration usually involves a realistic color palette, but Craig pushes the boundaries, using saturation to focus the viewer’s attention.

 Craig’s style is clean, clear and concise, and he always works hard to communicate the core message – which is often very complicated – in the best way possible.